-In these syndromes, specific genes that normally prevent our cells from growing and dividing too rapidly or in an uncontrolled way, are mutated.
+In these syndromes, specific genes that normally prevent our cells from growing and dividing too rapidly or in an uncontrolled way, are altered or mutated.
 This causes uncontrolled cell growth and the development of a non-cancerous polyp.